phantom-node/cryptreboot/README.md

 Cryptreboot performs operations normally only available to the root user, so it is suggested to use sudo or a similar utility.

-In order to perform a reboot type:
+To perform a reboot type:

     $ sudo cryptreboot